 Some of these changes may not apply to all authority types.
 Changes are indicated throughout the manual with the words "Revised" or "New" in the left side margin of the page.

-Funding application forms are available in electronic format on the Extranet.
+Funding application forms are available in electronic format on the Alberta Education website.

 You must have an Extranet ID and your Secretary-Treasurer must have given authorization to the Help Desk for you to access these forms.
 Only the Secretary-Treasurer may submit these funding application forms.